wiseman/mavelous/README.md

 1. Connect your ArduCopter or ArduPlane to your computer with an Xbee or 3DR Radio.
 Power on the vehicle.

-2. Start mavproxy, specifying the correct baud rate.
-For 3DR Radios, this is usually 57600.
+2. Start mavproxy, specifying the serial port and correct data rate.
+For 3DR Radios, the data rate is usually 57600.
+For example:

     ```
-    $ python mavproxy.py --baud=57600
+    $ python mavproxy.py --master=/dev/ttyUSB0 --baud=57600
     ```
-    If required, select the right serial port with the ```--master=``` option.

 3. At the mavproxy prompt, load the mmap module: